The Walking Dead (comic book): Publication history

 Kirkman was a fan of zombie films such as the Living Dead series and Zombi 2 as well as zombie video games such as Resident Evil.
 The original pitch by Kirkman and Moore was for a follow-up to George A. Romero's Night of the Living Dead, with the series taking place in the 1960s.
 Image Comics co-founder Jim Valentino suggested using an original concept instead so the creators would own the property outright.
 The pitch was revised into an original story, taking a more traditional approach to a modern zombie survival tale.
 The revised pitch was again rejected, however, for being too "normal".
 Kirkman then pitched it again with a new added twist that the plague was sent by aliens, and that the comic would be more of an alien invasion story.
-Kirkman had no intention of making the comic about aliens, but felt that the lie was necessary to get the comic published, which it did.
+Kirkman had no intention of making the comic about aliens, but felt that the lie was necessary to get the comic published.

 The Walking Dead debuted in 2003, published by Image Comics, with art by Tony Moore for the first six issues and Cliff Rathburn shading the art after issue #5.
 Charlie Adlard took over as artist on issue #7, after he was approached by Kirkman due to Moore's difficulties with meeting deadlines.
-Moore also created the cover art for the first 24 issues and the first four trade paperbacks.
+Moore also drew the cover art for the first 24 issues and the first four trade paperbacks.
 The remainder were done by Adlard.
 Most issues of the comic featured "Letter Hacks", several pages at the end where Kirkman discussed the issue, oftentimes answering letters, mail, and emails sent by readers of the comic.
 Kirkman usually co-wrote the section with his editor, Sean Mackiewicz.

 When the television series premiered in October 2010, Image Comics announced The Walking Dead Weekly.
 The first 52 issues of the series began to be reprinted on January 5, 2011, with one issue per week for a year.
 The series is periodically re-published in trade paperbacks which contain six issues each, hardcover books with twelve issues and occasional bonus material, omnibus editions of twenty-four issues, and compendium editions of forty-eight issues.